lxchtan/TEGTOK/README.md

 The Reddit dialogue generation task can be evaluated by scripts `run_shell/cal_score.sh`.

 The `squad_nqg` task can be evaluated by the tools offer by [xinyadu/nqg: neural question generation for reading comprehension](https://github.com/xinyadu/nqg).
+First you should convert the output format to `xinyadu/nqg` version using the code `analyse/convert_squad_nqg_output_format.py`.

 ## Update
 [20230213] Evaluation metrics are updated.